cairo-book/cairo-book/src/ch104-02-testing-smart-contracts.md

 allow-prebuilt-plugins = ["snforge_std"]
 ```

-The `scarb test` command is configured to execute `scarb cairo-test` by default.
+The `scarb test` command is configured to execute `snforge test` by default.
-In our settings, we have configured it to execute `snforge test` instead.
-This
-will allow us to run our tests using Starknet Foundry when we run the
+This allows us to run our tests using Starknet Foundry when we run the
 `scarb test` command.

 Once your project is configured, you will need to install Starknet Foundry by